pubnub/chat-engine-typing-indicator/README.md

-# Typing Indicator Plugin for Chat Engine
+# Typing Indicator Plugin for ChatEngine

 Adds the ability to show a typing indicator on a ChatEngine Chat